tans-hul/Anomly-Detection/README.md

 ## Dataset

-The repository includes a sample dataset located in the `data` directory.
+The repository includes a sample dataset located in the `data` variable.
 You can replace it with your own dataset or use the provided data as a starting point for experimentation.
 Make sure your dataset is properly formatted and compatible with the selected anomaly detection algorithm.

 ## Algorithms